 - Queensland Clinical Guidelines, Hypoxic Ischemic Encephalopathy (HIE), Queensland Health 2021

 Please remember to read the

-The development of this nursing guideline was coordinated by Emily Blyth, Clinical Support Nurse, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
-Updated October 2019.
+The development of this nursing guideline was coordinated by Alison Kendrick, Clinical Nurse Educator, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
+Updated January 2023.